Contract settlements: acceptance: authorisation levels

-- WMCB/ISBC Teams (which were formerly Local Compliance), see EM6402a
+- other teams (which were formerly Local Compliance), see EM6402b.

 In all cases, acceptance of an offer must be authorised by an officer of at least Band O grade.

 Where the offer is less than the expected offer your recommendation for acceptance or rejection to the Authorising Officer must be clearly set out and the reasons why.

-If the offer has to be submitted to an Authorising Officer who now has a similar role to what was previously the role of a LACO (Local Compliance Authorising Officer (LCAO), or Lead CRM, for acceptance, you will need to complete an AO Report Form, which is available in SEES, unless you have been advised to the contrary.
+If the offer has to be submitted to an Authorising Officer who now has a similar role to what was previously the role of a LACO (Local Compliance Authorising Officer), or to a Lead CRM, for acceptance, you will need to complete an AO Report Form, which is available in SEES, unless you have been advised to the contrary.
 You should also make sure that the relevant case papers are made available to the Authorising Officer for them to check.

 If payment is due on a specific date or the first instalment is due shortly your report must highlight this.